Economy of Sindh: Geography

-Endowed with coastal access, Sindh is a major centre of economic activity in Pakistan and has a highly diversified economy ranging from heavy industry and finance centred in and around Karachi to a substantial agricultural base along the Indus.
-Manufacturing includes machine products, cement, plastics, and various other goods.
+With coastal access through the port city of Karachi, Sindh is a centre of international trade and economic activity in Pakistan.
+It has a diversified economy ranging from Advanced Materials and finance centered in and around Karachi to an agricultural base along the Indus.
+Major industries include Textiles, cotton and organic cotton, cement, chemicals, fertilizers, petrochemicals, food processing, rice, sugar, steel, Pakistan steel mills, and advanced materials.